Ground (electricity)

-Connection to ground also limits the build-up of static electricity when handling flammable products or electrostatic-sensitive devices.
-In some telegraph and power transmission circuits, the ground itself can be used as one conductor of the circuit, saving the cost of installing a separate return conductor (see single-wire earth return and earth-return telegraph).
+Connection to earth ground limits the build-up of static electricity.
+This connection is crucial for safety when handling flammable products or electrostatic-sensitive devices.
+In a large-scale electrical system, a piece of conducting material, called grounding electrode or earthing electrode, is buried in the soil to act as an earth ground.
+A grounding electrode conductor or ground conductor is a conductor that connects an electrical equipment to the grounding electrode.
+In some telegraph and power transmission circuits, the physical ground (an earth ground) itself can be used as one conductor of the circuit, saving the cost of installing a separate return conductor (see single-wire earth return and earth-return telegraph).
+In an electric power system, the neutral is connected to earth ground, close to the point of entry.